videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/installation/installation-flutter.md

 ---

 # Installation: Flutter SDK

 Flutter SDK is natively written SDK using Dart.
 It is compatible with both iOs and Android.

-## Install an Flutter SDK
+## Install a Flutter SDK

 The easiest way to get started is by installing the sdk in your app.